 The goal of LAMP is to encourage campus-wide participation in research on and practice in assessment.
 LAMP grants will seek to develop the scholarship of assessment as well as explore Longwood’s best practice models in conducting assessment.

-The recipients of the grants will be announced on May 1st of each year.
+The recipients of the grants will be announced in the spring semester of each year.
 For each selected proposal, the final report or the progress report on implementation will be due to the Office of Assessment and Institutional Research (OAIR) in December.
 All LAMP recipients are expected to share their major findings/experience of assessment at the Longwood Assessment Conference and other professional conferences, if selected.